Packed Bed Scrubber: An air pollution control device in which emissions pass through alkaline water to neutralize hydrogen chloride gas.

 Prescriptive: Water rights which are acquired by diverting water and putting it to use in accordance with specified procedures; e.g. filing a request with a state agency to use unused water in a stream, river, or lake.

-Pressed Wood Products: Materials used in building and furniture construction that are made from wood veneers, particles, or fibres bonded together with an adhesive under heat and pressure.
+Pressed Wood Products: Materials used in building and furniture construction that are made from wood veneers, particles, or fibers bonded together with an adhesive under heat and pressure.

 Pressure Sewers: A system of pipes in which water, wastewater, or other liquid is pumped to a higher elevation.